 If bling is your thing, why not go for something that commemorates your Bend visit in a special way?
 Douglas Fine Jewelry Design offers tons of unique pieces made with a variety of materials, but their specialty is Oregon Sunstone.
 This Oregon state gem ranges from green to champagne to shimmering coppery “schiller” stones, and it makes gorgeous and unique jewelry.
 Peruse their selection of rings, pendants, earrings, and more, or have them create a custom piece just for you.
 If you just want a quickie souvenir, the Bend Visitor Center sells a small selection of their sunstone studs and Bend-logo earrings and charms.

 My favorite summer treat is an afternoon spent floating the Deschutes River on an air mattress.
-Bring your own from home, or rent deluxe float tube from Sun Country Tours or Tumalo Creek Kayak & Canoe.
+Bring your own from home, or rent deluxe float tubes from Sun Country Tours or get your river tube rentals from Tumalo Creek Kayak & Canoe.
 Then go here for all the details on where to put in and how to float safely.

 Another great option is a summer hike on one of the scenic trails surrounding the Bend area.
 Pick from lakes, rivers, mountains, caves, lava fields, forests, and more.
 For ideas on hiking around Bend, check out the Visit Bend hiking page or this awesome site from Cascade Hiking Adventures offering hiking suggestions for the area.